U.S. Supreme Court wrestles with major Alabama voting rights fight | Politics

 The U.S. Supreme Court heard spirited arguments on Tuesday in a major legal battle that threatens to further undermine a landmark federal voting rights law as the state of Alabama defends a Republican-drawn electoral map faulted by judges for diluting the clout of Black voters.
 Alabama Solicitor General Edmund LaCour faced tough questioning from the court's three liberal justices - Ketanji Brown Jackson, Elena Kagan and Sonia Sotomayor - as he defended the Republican-drawn map delineating the boundaries of Alabama's seven U.S. House of Representatives districts.

-A three-judge federal court panel invalidated the map.
+A three-judge federal court panel invalidated the map after it was challenged as unlawful by Black voters.
 But the Supreme Court, in a 5-4 decision in February, let Alabama use the map for the Nov.
 8 U.S. congressional elections in which Republicans are trying to regain control of Congress.
-The Supreme Court was hearing two consolidated cases brought by Black voters challenging the legality of the map.
 The dispute gives the court, with its 6-3 conservative majority, a chance to further roll back protections contained in the 1965 Voting Rights Act, which prohibits racial discrimination in voting.

-"What strikes me about this case is that under our precedent it's kind of a slam dunk" against Alabama's map, Kagan said during the arguments.
+"What strikes me about this case is that under our precedent it's kind of a slam dunk" against Alabama's map, Kagan said during the arguments that lasted roughly two hours.
 The lower court found that Alabama's map diminished the influence of Black voters by concentrating their voting power into a single House district even though the state's population is 27% Black, while distributing the rest of the Black population in other districts at levels too small to form a majority.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)